 Columns displayed here and what they indicate:

-- Charges column indicates the total amount of the charges for that date of service.
+- Charges column indicates the price of the charges for that date of service.
+This displays the Price indicated on Price List.

 - Credits column indicates that a write off was done on that date of service.